Gumby

 Gumby is an American cartoon character and associated media franchise created by Art Clokey.
-He is a blocky green humanoid made of clay.
+He is a shape shifting green humanoid that is animated with claymation.

 Gumby stars in two television series, the film Gumby: The Movie, and other media.
-Gumby immediately became a famous example of stop-motion clay animation and an American cultural icon, spawning tributes, parodies, and merchandising.
+Gumby immediately became an American cultural icon, spawning tributes, parodies, and merchandising.

 Overview

 The Gumby franchise follows Gumby's adventures through different environments and historical eras via entering books.
 His primary sidekick is Pokey, an orange pony.
 His archnemeses are the Blockheads, a pair of silent, antagonistic, red humanoid figures with cube-shaped heads; one has the letter G on the side of his head, while the other has a J. Their creation was inspired by the trouble-making Katzenjammer Kids.
 Other characters include Prickle, a yellow fire-breathing dinosaur who sometimes styles himself as a detective with pipe and deerstalker hat like Sherlock Holmes; Goo, a flying blue shapeshifting mermaid who spits blue goo balls; Gumbo and Gumba, Gumby's parents; and Nopey, Gumby's dog whose entire vocabulary is the word "nope".
 The 1988 syndicated series added Gumby's sister Minga, mastodon friend Denali, and chicken friend Tilly.